Clinical trial organisations

 The European Society for Blood and Marrow Transplantation (EBMT)

-The EBMT aims to bring together doctors treating patients with bone marrow transplants, to share experiences and work together.
-They also fund research.
-They have offices in the UK, Spain, the Netherlands and France.
+The EBMT aim to bring together healthcare professionals that treat patients with stem cell transplants, to share experiences and work together.
+They fund clinical research and promote education, quality control and standardisation of transplants.

 International Cancer Research Partnership (ICRP)

-The International Cancer Research Partnership (ICRP) is a database of information about cancer research that is funded by organisations in the UK and other countries.
-It was set up in 2003 to help researchers find information about current cancer research projects.
+The International Cancer Research Partnership (ICRP) is a network of cancer research funding organisations who work together to improve global collaboration.
+They have a database of information about worldwide cancer research.
+It was set up in 2000 to help researchers find information about current cancer research projects.
 Members of the public can also look at the information on the ICRP website, but it tends to be written for medical professionals.

 National Cancer Institute (NCI)